Table of Contents

 The Coursedog backend engineering team also follows AWS best practices for server-level penetration testing.

-Coursedog uses automated configuration management tool and automated deployments to minimize errors
+Coursedog uses an automated configuration management tool and automated deployments to minimize errors.

 Coursedog uses immutable infrastructure to avoid having to manage and update our services on our own.
-Instead, they upgrade them.
+Instead, we upgrade them.

-The Coursedog DB clusters are backed up every 8 hours, and Coursedog performs test recoveries monthly
+Coursedog database (DB) clusters are backed up every 8 hours, and Coursedog performs test recoveries monthly.

-Each customer has its own database to prevent data leakage
+Each customer has its own database within a single MongoDB instance to prevent data leakage.

 Coursedog encrypts all communication between clients, servers, and internal infrastructure.
 All sensitive data like passwords and session tokens are encrypted, and Coursedog never stores the plaintext representation of them.